-Once students can identify basic feelings (e.g., happy, sad, afraid, anger), we can introduce that feelings come in different sizes or intensities.
+Once students can identify basic feelings (e.g., happy, sad, afraid, angry), we can introduce that emotions come in different sizes or intensities.

 Use Relevant, Concrete Themes

 Emotions in different intensities can be an abstract concept for students.
-I like to use scales that are relevant and concrete, and also let us explore the different sizes of the feeling.
+Try using relevant and concrete scales that let you explore feelings in various sizes.